openlookeng/hetu-core/hetu-docs/en/startree/insert-cube.md

 Limitations
 ----------
-1. Insert statement does not work properly if two different columns are used in where clause predicate.
+1. Insert statement does not allow different columns to be used in the where clause for successive inserts.

 ```sql
    CREATE CUBE orders_cube ON orders WITH (AGGREGATIONS = (count(*)), GROUP = (orderdate));